dick-the-deployer/dick/README.md

 ## Why another CD tool?

-Nowadays there exists several good, fully-blown tools for Continous Integration.
-Unfortunately these tools are build in a way that makes it really hard to build Continuous Delivery process aroud them, lacking scalability, pipelines or quick and easy configuration.
+Nowadays there exists several good, fully-blown tools for Continuous Integration.
+Unfortunately these tools are built in a way that makes it really hard to build Continuous Delivery process around them, lacking scalability, pipelines or quick and easy configuration.

-Dick the Deployer address these issues, providing relatively simple on-premises service.
+Dick the Deployer addresses these issues, providing relatively simple on-premises service.
 Main features delivered by Dick are:

-* High Scalablity through distributed architecture.
+* High Scalability through distributed architecture.
 * Reactive interface.
-* Familliar concepts like project's and group's.
+* Familiar concepts like projects and groups.
 * Configuration stored inside the project repository.

 ## Components

-Dick the Deployer consist of three modules:
+Dick the Deployer consists of three modules:

 ### Web
-`Web` is a java-based application used to present and manage pipelines, assign job's and presenting results.
+`Web` is a java-based application used to present and manage pipelines, assign jobs and present results.

 ### Worker
 `Worker` is a java-based application responsible for building jobs fetched from `Web`